bfrs/shiprocket-mcp/README.md

 Or restart Cursor.

 ## MCP Tools
-Claude can access the following tools to interact with Shiprocket:
+Clients (Claude or Cursor) can access the following tools to interact with Shiprocket:

+- `estimated_date_of_delivery` - To know more about the date of delivery for any location.
-- `shipping_rate_calculator` - To check shipping rates and coverage
+- `shipping_rate_calculator` - To check shippable couriers with their rates and coverage.
-- `order_track` - Search for contacts by name or phone number
+- `order_track` - Track any order to know more about the current status of the order.
-- `order_ship` - Ship an order
+- `order_ship` - Ship an order to any serviceable courier partner based on the configured rules or specifying names.
+- `order_pickup_schedule` - Schedule pickup of an order for pickup.
-- `order_cancel` - Cancel an order by pxroving order ID
+- `order_cancel` - Cancel an order by providing order ID
+- `order_create` - Create an order
+- `list_pickup_addresses` - List all the configured pickup addresses.

-## Example Queries:
+## Examples:
-- "Show me fastest serviceable courier from Delhi to Banglore"
+- "Show me the fastest serviceable courier from Delhi to Banglore"
-- "Help me to track my order for Order 928938367"
+- "What are the courier options and delivery times from Delhi to Bangalore for a 0.5 KG COD package?"
+- "Where is my order?"
+- "How long will it take to deliver a package to Mumbai?"